finbourne/luminesce-sdk-java/sdk/docs/BinaryDownloadingApi.md

         BinaryDownloadingApi apiInstance = ApiFactoryBuilder.build(fileName).build(BinaryDownloadingApi.class);
         LuminesceBinaryType type = LuminesceBinaryType.fromValue("CommandLineTool"); // LuminesceBinaryType | Type of binary to download (each requires separate licenses and entitlements)
-        String version = "version_example"; // String | An explicit version of the binary.
+        String version = "1.17.274"; // String | An explicit version of the binary.
 Leave blank to get the latest version (recommended) try {
             // uncomment the below to set overrides at the request level
             // File result = apiInstance.downloadBinary(type, version).execute(opts);